mwpowellhtx/GeniusCode.Components.Console/README.md

 var os = new OptionSet();
 ```

-- Switch is a simple command line that says whether it is Enabled.
+- Switch is a simple command line class that says whether it is Enabled.
 Enabled means that the switch was specified at the command line.

 ```